Eighth ICAPS Workshop on Hierarchical Planning (HPlan 2025)

 Double Submissions

-We encourage the submission of papers that, at the time of submission, are under review at another conference (including SoCS, JELIA, and KR, for example).
+We encourage the submission of papers that, at the time of submission, are under review at another conference (including JELIA, ECAI, and KR, for example).
 However, if the paper is also accepted at the respective conference, it will not be included in our proceedings.
 The paper will be included into the program, but the proceedings will only contain a link to the respective conference’s version.